Truth or Dare (2012 film): Plot

 The film opens at an end-of-term Halloween house party, where a quiet guy named Felix (Tom Kane) enters, alone.
-A group of friends is there too, including Chris (Jack Gordon), a spoilt brat, with his mild-mannered girlfriend, Gemma (Florence Hall), his friend Paul (Liam Boyle), with his girlfriend, the abrasive Eleanor (Jennie Jacques), and his drug-dealer friend, Luke (Alexander Vlahos).
+A group of friends is there too, including Chris (Jack Gordon), a spoiled brat, with his mild-mannered girlfriend, Gemma (Florence Hall), his friend Paul (Liam Boyle), with his girlfriend, the abrasive Eleanor (Jennie Jacques), and his drug-dealer friend, Luke (Alexander Vlahos).

 Felix appears fond of Gemma and watches her from a distance for most of the party, catching Luke's attention.
 Luke provides Felix with cocaine, and convinces him to go and talk to her (although knowing of the upcoming consequences).
 Felix asks her out but she politely turns him down.

 Meanwhile, Paul and Eleanor attempt to have sex in an upstairs room, but Paul passes out drunk.
 Dejected, Eleanor decides instead to play truth or dare with the other party guests, downstairs.

 The bottle is spun and lands on Felix, who chooses truth, and Eleanor asks him to pick anyone he would like to fulfill his fantasy with.
 Begrudgingly, he chooses Gemma, who appears somewhat embarrassed.
 Chris grows jealous and taunts Felix, before punching him.
 Gemma dumps Chris and runs to console Felix.

 Months later, after the Christmas holidays, all five friends get an invitation to Felix's surprise birthday party.

-It is revealed that Felix comes from a very wealthy family, and this is realised when they arrive at his home; a beautiful, but seemingly abandoned mansion.
+It is revealed that Felix comes from a very wealthy family, and this is realised when they arrive at his home — a beautiful but seemingly abandoned mansion.

-After trying to find a way into the building, they are interrupted by the groundsman, Woodbridge (David Sterne), who tells them the correct address; a small shack half a mile down the beaten track, in the forest behind the mansion.
+After trying to find a way into the building, they are interrupted by the groundsman, Woodbridge (David Sterne), who tells them the correct address — a small shack half a mile down the beaten track in the forest behind the mansion.

 They walk through the woods to the shack, where they are welcomed by a mysterious, handsome man named Justin (David Oakes), who reveals himself to be the elder brother of Felix.

-Justin reveals that due to last-minute flight cancellation, Felix will be unable to join them for the party, but welcomes them to stay for drinks anyway.
+Justin reveals that due to a last-minute flight cancellation, Felix will be unable to join them for the party, but welcomes them to stay for drinks anyway.
 The group start to make themselves comfortable and discover that Justin is a well-trained soldier, having recently returned from three tours of Afghanistan.
 Justin is also revealed to be particularly homophobic, frequently and casually throwing gay slurs.